The latest greenhouse gas (GHG) data updated monthly from one of the cleanest air sources in the world.

-Cape Grim is a joint responsibility of the Bureau of Meteorology and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-The Bureau of Meteorology funds and operates the CG BAPS.
+Cape Grim is a joint responsibility of the Bureau of Meteorology (BoM) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+The BoM funds and operates the CG BAPS.
 CSIRO is responsible for the quality of the data and provides analysis, interpretation and modelling of the results.
 All data are made available to interested parties – Australian government agencies, industry, the public and international agencies.

 Air pollutants including natural and anthropogenic aerosols (particles such as sea salt, mineral dust and black carbon) and reactive gases are also measured along with weather and climate indicators like wind speed and direction, rainfall, temperature, humidity and solar radiation.

 |ODS||ozone depleting substances|

 The measurements are state-of-the-art in precision and accuracy.
-They are used to identify trace gas trends in the Southern Hemisphere, which in turn can be used to drive climate change models and identify processes that influence further atmospheric composition change, and predict how the climate will change under different scenarios of future GHG loading.
+They are used to identify trace gas trends in the Southern Hemisphere, which in turn can be used to drive climate change models.
+They are also helping to identify processes that influence further atmospheric composition change, and predict how the climate will change under different scenarios of future GHG loading.

-Since the station first began measurements in 1976, carbon dioxide levels have increased by more than 15 per cent.
+Since the station first began measurements in 1976, carbon dioxide levels have increased by almost 25 per cent.

-These increases are mostly likely caused by human activities such as fossil fuel consumption and various agricultural practices.
+These increases are principally caused by human activities such as fossil fuel consumption and various agricultural practices.